sanskrit/raw_etexts_english/blogs/manasataramgini/2005-03-26_the-primary-tantras-of-rudra.md

 +++
-title = "The primary tantras ofxa0rudra"
+title = "The primary tantras of rudra"

 +++
 urdhvasrotas- siddhAnta tantras